FREVA-CLINT/freva/docs/source/index.rst

 Data analysis is realised by user developed data analysis plugins.
-These plugins are code agnostic, meaning that users don't have to rewrite the core of their plugins to make them work with freva.
-All that freva does is providing a user interface for the plugins.
+These plugins are code agnostic, meaning that users don't have to rewrite the core of their plugins to make them work with Freva.
+All that Freva does is providing a user interface for the plugins.

-Currently freva comes in three different flavours:
+Currently Freva comes in three different flavours:

-- a python module that allows the usage of freva in python environments, like jupyter notebooks
+- a python module that allows the usage of Freva in python environments, like jupyter notebooks
-- a command line interface (cli) that allows using freva from the command lines and shell scripts.
+- a command line interface (cli) that allows using Freva from the command lines and shell scripts.
 - a web user interface (web-ui)

 This documentation covers the usage of the python module as well the cli.
 We